If you live in Willowbrook Woods, your financial aid file must be completed by July 1 to ensure proper processing.

 Students who are selected for Verification by the Federal Government will be notified by the ACM Financial Aid Office through their student email account and may need to provide additional documentation.

 In order to complete your file, you must return all ‘Required Documents’, which can

-be found in Web Advisor, to the Student Financial Aid Office.
+be found in Self-Service, to the Student Financial Aid Office.
 Once you have submitted

 all the documents your file will be reviewed and awarded; at which time you will receive